 What are Heel spurs?

-The plantar calcaneal (Heel) spur has been classically described as a bone outgrowth localised just anterior to the medial tuberosity of the calcaneus.
-This can not often be palpated clinically, but only seen radiologically as shown in the x-ray on the right below.
+The plantar calcaneal (Heel) spur has been described as a bone outgrowth just in front of the medial tuberosity of the calcaneus.

 Short answer: No

 - How common are heel spurs:Studies have shown that heel spurs are more common in pain free individuals than first thought, and it has been reported that anywhere between 11 and 27% of the population have radiographic evidence of a spur.5,8-13Clearly this suggests they are not always associated with symptoms, and are not necessarily considered as ‘abnormal’ as once thought.Interestingly, even a study performed over 50 years ago on 323 patients concluded that the plantar calcaneal spur was never the cause of pain and probably a normal manifestation of the aging process.14However, the research does suggest that calcaneal spurs do seem to be over-represented in certain groups, such as females,10,11,13 individuals with osteoarthritis15,16 and older people.11,13,15,16 Calcaneal spurs have also found to be more common in those who are overweight.17